fasttime/JScrewIt/Features.md

 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".
 This behavior is defined by ECMAScript, but Android Browser prior to 4.1.2 does not comply with the specification and so this feature is not available in that browser.
 ### `V8_SRC`
-A string representation of native functions found in the V8 JavaScript engine.
+A string representation of native functions typically found in the V8 JavaScript engine.
-V8 is used among others in Chrome, Opera, Android Browser and Node.js.
+V8 is used in Chrome, Opera, Android Browser and Node.js.
+Microsoft Edge, although not using V8, also has this feature available.
 Remarkable traits are the lack of characters in the beginning of the string before "function" and a single whitespace before the "\[native code\]" sequence.
 ### `WINDOW`
 The property that the string representation of the global object evaluates to "\[object Window\]".